-- 4) Community outreach to find volunteers as well as provide training and orientation for volunteers. - 5) Recruit and match new talent to organizational needs and opportunities. - P) Duties of the IVTU Outreach Director: - 1) Implement social media strategies in partnership with the Marketing Director and grow online supporter base and traffic.
-Publish articles, videos, and photography on IVTU website and blogs. - 2) Produce the IVTU Newsletter and ensure it is published on a regular basis.
-Manage relationships with the press and media outlets.
-Maintain a consistent IVTU image throughout all communication.
-Establish and maintain a highly productive relationship with the Isla Vista community.
-Attend at least one (1) Isla Vista Community Network meeting per quarter.
-Develop and implement educational and outreach campaigns.
-Deliver marketing and communications strategies for the organization. - Q) Duties of the A.S.
+- 8) Maintains a database of members to also include a record of each member's attendance at IVTU meetings and events. - 9) Table at least four (4) hours per quarter. - L) Duties of the A.S.
 Senate Off-Campus Representative: - 1) Attends weekly IVTU Committee meetings. - 2) Attends IVTU events to the best of their ability. - 3) Serves as a liaison between the A.S.
 Senate and IVTU. - 4) Informs IVTU on relevant issues being presented in the Senate. - 5) Fosters relationships between other A.S.
-Representatives and organizations beneficial to the IVTU. - R) Duties of the I.V.
-Community Relations Committee Representative: - 1) Attends weekly IVTU Committee meetings. - 2) Attends IVTU events to the best of their ability. - 3) Serves as a liaison between IVCRC and IVTU. - 4) Informs IVTU on relevant issues being presented at IVCRC meetings. - 5) Fosters relationship between the IVCRC and IVTU and work on joint issues between the two (2) organizations. - S) Duties of the A.S.
-External Vice President of Local Affairs or the EVPLA Housing Coordinator: - 1) Attends weekly IVTU Board meetings. - 2) Attends IVTU events to the best of their ability. - 3) Holds two (2) office hours in the IVTU office. - 4) Serves as a liaison between the A.S.
-Executive Council and IVTU. - 5) Informs IVTU on relevant issues being presented to A.S. - 6) Fosters a relationship between A.S. and IVTU. - 7) Coordinates a least one (1) event per quarter in collaboration with IVTU and EVPLA.
+Representatives and organizations beneficial to the IVTU. - M) Duties of the I.V.
+Community Relations Committee Representative: - 1) Attends weekly IVTU Committee meetings. - 2) Attends IVTU events to the best of their ability. - 3) Serves as a liaison between IVCRC and IVTU. - 4) Informs IVTU on relevant issues being presented at IVCRC meetings. - 5) Fosters relationship between the IVCRC and IVTU and work on joint issues between the two (2) organizations. - N) Duties of the Student Outreach Coordinator: - 1) Attends weekly IVTU Committee meetings.
+Attends at least two (2) IVTU -sponsored events - 2) Spends a minimum of two (2) regularly scheduled hours per week at the IVTU office working on IVTU related business. - 3) Coordinates a minimum of two (2) outreach presentations to promote IVTU within the University . - 4) Represents IVTU at community meetings. - 5) Maintains contacts with student community, UCSB affiliated and non-affiliated and acts as an information source for IVTU activities. - 6) Promotes the distribution of tenants' rights handouts among property managers and other appropriate organizations.
+Revises and supplements handout when necessary. - 7) Helps with special projects as needed. - 8) Attend three (3) university meetings, i.e. relevant BCC's or OSL groups affiliated with UCSB - 9) Acts as a liaison between IVTU and the Rental Housing Roundtable. - O) Duties of the Communications Committee Coordinator: